Skip to main content

 Stella daylily

 The golden Stella daylily features arching grass-like leaves and beautiful star flowers that can rebloom from May through October.
 It grows prolifically and requires little maintenance, making it a common landscaping flower.
-In particular, it’s deer and drought resistant, so you won’t need to fuss over it too often.
+It’s also deer and drought resistant, so you won’t need to fuss over it too often.
 When it comes to light, the Stella daylily prefers full sun, but it will appreciate shade on hot afternoons.
-On the note of climate zones, it’s hardy from zones three through 10, doing well in a wide range of temperatures.
+When it comes to climate zones, it’s hardy in zones 3 through 10, doing well in a wide range of temperatures.

 Lady’s mantle